opentable/slate/source/index.md

 <aside class="warning">Developer keys must be specifically granted production access.
 Please contact us to request production privileges for your developer key.</aside>

+# Getting Started

+Most partner will integrate with the API in two disctinct phases.
+In the first phase the partner will make their availability visible online.
+In order to do this the partner must make at least two calls.

+### SETTING UP YOUR INTEGRATION
+- Obtain a client key and secret for oauth connectivity
+- Register callback

+### TAKING A RESTAURANT ONLINE

+- The first call will be a POST to the **restaurant** entity; this will ensure that the restaurant is online and accessible.
+- The next call will be a POST to the **capacity** entity for the restaurant.
+The capcaity must be updated for each day that that the partner wishes to make bookable on the website.

+### ACCEPTING A BOOKING

+- The partner integration must respond to a lock request with a 201 and a lock entity with a new valid id
+- The partner integration must respond to a **reservation** POST request with a 201 and a request entity with a new valid id

 # Booking

 ## Reservation
 The partner data store is considered the source of truth for reservation information.
-Reservations cannot be created, changed, or canceled without first be ing communicated to the partner's api endpoints.
+Reservations cannot be created, changed, or canceled without first being communicated to the partner's api endpoints.
 OpenTable will always sek to make a reservation with a lock id specified.
 The lock id may refer to an ephemeral lock that has been discarded.
 In these cases OpenTable expects the partner api to attempt to book the reservation an a 'best efforts' basis as the underlying inventory may have been taken by another diner.

 ### ENTITY